 Christ the Saviour by Paolo Benaglia

-Bronze Doors of the Curia
+Bronze Doors of the Ancient Roman Curia

 At the left end of the narthex is a statue of the emperor Constantine the Great (r.
 306-337), which was found in the ruins of the Baths of Constantine on the Quirinal Hill.

-The four rectangular bas-relief panels depict scenes from the life of St John the Baptist: The Baptism of John by Zechariah by Bernardino Ludovisi, John the Baptist Preaching in the Desert by Giovanni Battista Maini, John the Baptist Reproves Herod by Pietro Bracci and The Decapitation of St John the Baptist by Filippo della Valle.
+The four rectangular bas-relief panels depict scenes from the life of St John the Baptist: The Naming of John by Zechariah by Bernardino Ludovisi, John the Baptist Preaching in the Desert by Giovanni Battista Maini, John the Baptist Reproves Herod by Pietro Bracci and The Decapitation of St John the Baptist by Filippo della Valle.

 The bronze door on the far right is the Porta Santa (Holy Door), the work of Floriano Bodini (1933-2005), which was commissioned by Pope John Paul II (r.
 1978-2005) for the Holy Year of 2000.

-The bronze panel depicts the Virgin Mary and Child standing in front of the crucified Christ.
+The door depicts the Virgin Mary and Child standing in front of the crucified Christ.
 Unlike the vast majority of images of the Crucifixion, Bodini has correctly depicted the nails piercing Christ's wrists and not his hands.
 The simple Latin inscription proclaims: CHRISTUS HERI HODIE SEMPER (Christ Yesterday Today Always).

 Nave